 COUN-425 Counseling for Alcoholism and Chemical Dependency, 3 cr.
 The knowledge base required for certification in alcohol and/or drug counseling in Illinois is covered.
 The approach to addictions is through the alcoholism model and includes such areas as medical complications, symptoms, assessment, definitions, denial, relapse, special populations, treatment, education, and counseling attitudes and skills unique to addiction counseling.
-Major drug categories are reviewed from the standpoint of physiological effects, and treatment.
+Major drug categories are reviewed from the standpoint of physiological effects and treatment.
 Prereg:graduate standing, COUN-401 and COUN-403.

 COUN-426 Advanced Counseling for Chemical Dependency, 3 cr.
 Participation in various aspects of a treatment program, including admission interviews, evaluation of patients, short and long range planning with patients, dealing with denial and relapse through counseling.
-Students will create a fictional patient to role play during the semester.
 A needs assessment among class members will determine part of this course.
 Prereq:graduate standing and COUN-425 or consent of instructor.